WestDRI/rcmodules22/content/hpc2.md

 {{< /question >}}

 {{< question num=6 >}}
-What other module does `scipy-stack/2019b` load?
+What other modules does `scipy-stack/2022a` load?
 {{< /question >}}

 {{< question num=7 >}}